Enhancing Graph Representations with Neighborhood-Contextualized Message-Passing: Graph Neural Networks

 \subsection{Message-Passing Variant}

-The message-passing variant provides a more general framework for the graph convolution operation in GNNs, leading to many architectures tailored for specific applications.
-A prominent example is the Message-Passing Neural Network (MPNN), which was shown to perform well in approximating quantum mechanical simulations, even achieving orders of magnitude decrease in computational time \cite{gilmer2017neural}.
-More recently, the Soft-Isomorphic Relational Graph Convolution Network (SIR-GCN) was introduced as a simple and computationally efficient architecture with maximal graph representational power, defined as
+The message-passing variant provides a more general framework for the graph convolution operation in GNNs, leading to many architectures tailored for specific applications \citep{lim2025finsir,lim2025agtcnet}.
+A prominent example is the Message-Passing Neural Network (MPNN), which was shown to perform well in approximating quantum mechanical simulations, even achieving an order-of-magnitude decrease in computational time \citep{gilmer2017neural}.
+More recently, the Soft-Isomorphic Relational Graph Convolution Network (SIR-GCN) was introduced as a simple and computationally efficient architecture with maximal graph representational power within the bounds of localized message-passing, defined as

-where $\sigma$ is a non-linear activation function and $\boldsymbol{W_R}$, $\boldsymbol{W_Q}$, $\boldsymbol{W_K}$ are learnable linear transformations \cite{lim2024contextualized}.
+where $\sigma$ is a non-linear activation function and $\boldsymbol{W_R}$, $\boldsymbol{W_Q}$, $\boldsymbol{W_K}$ are learnable linear transformations \citep{lim2024contextualized}.
 Owing to its message-passing \textit{flavor}, SIR-GCN was even shown to mathematically generalize GCN, GraphSAGE, GIN, and GAT, among others.
 GNN architectures following these designs may be classified as message-passing variants, as shown in \cref{fig:message_passing}, expressed as

 Crucially, messages from a neighboring node $v \in \mathcal{N}(u)$ to node $u$ in this variant are now a (potentially non-linear) function of both node features $\psi\left(\boldsymbol{h_u}, \boldsymbol{h_v}\right)$.
 This design makes it highly expressive, as it may be able to learn complex relationships between neighboring nodes beyond simple scalars.